For students embarking on their research career

-PhD students, funded by the CoL Centre or RadNet, will follow the four-year version of the CRUK CoL PhD training programme.
-Although based in their primary supervisor’s research group, students will have the opportunity to work across the centre, for example when carrying out their research placements or accessing the Centre’s infrastructure cores.
+PhD students, funded by the CoL Centre, will follow the four-year version of the CRUK CoL Centre PhD training programme.
+Based in their primary supervisor’s research group, students will work across the Centre, for example when carrying out their research placements or accessing the Centre’s infrastructure cores.

 Supervisors, PhD registration and studentships

-PhD students following the four-year CRUK CoL PhD training programme will be based in their primary supervisor’s research group and register for their PhD with the primary supervisor’s university.
+PhD students will be based in their primary supervisor’s research group and register for their PhD with the primary supervisor’s university.
 They will have a secondary supervisor from one of the Centre’s other institutions, and may spend some time with their research group too.
 All students will have a three-person thesis committee made up of Centre faculty and experts in the research field.
 There will regular meetings with the committee to discuss progress and receive guidance and advice.
-Successful candidates will receive a £21,000 tax-free student stipend (living allowance) per year for 4 years plus payment of university tuition fees.
+Successful candidates will receive a £23,000 tax-free student stipend (living allowance) per year for 4 years plus payment of university tuition fees at Home status.

-The standard CoL PhD programme and studentship academic eligibility criteria are:
+The standard CoL Centre PhD programme and studentship academic eligibility criteria are:

-A first/upper second-class honours degree (or equivalent from a non-UK university) in a relevant subject.
+- A first or upper second-class honours degree (or equivalent from a non-UK university) in a relevant subject.

 - Appropriate research experience as part of, or outside of, an undergraduate or masters degree course in a relevant subject.